buildo/react-components/src/TextOverflow/Examples.md

 const options = [
   {
     value: 1,
-    label: "This is the first very long option"
+    label: 'This is the first very long option'
   },
   {
     value: 2,
-    label: "This is the second very long option"
+    label: 'This is the second very long option'
   },
   {
     value: 3,
-    label: "This is the third very long option"
+    label: 'This is the third very long option'
   }
 ];